rquadling/grunt-html2js/README.md

 As of 0.3.7, this package is now administered by Richard Quadling who gives a big "Thank you" to Karl for his hard work.

-1.0.0 Added ability to render pug templates.
-(PR #83)
+0.4.0 Added ability to render pug templates.
+Maintains Backwards compatibility. (#83)